natoriamilligan/flask-github-actions-aws/steps.md

    3. Build docker image
    4. Tag image
    5. Push image
-8. Force new deployment for your task and confirm that image was successfully push to the ECR repository
+8. Force new deployment for your service
+9. Confirm that image was successfully push to the ECR repository via the public IP
-8. Set up Github Actions for automatic deployments
+10. Set up Github Actions for automatic deployments